 The United States Supreme Court recently reviewed a case relating to privacy rights on Facebook.
 This case involved an estranged husband’s post which was taken as a threat to his wife and others.
 So, was the husband permitted to “vent” and preserve online privacy?
 Ultimately, the high Court held that the statements did not meet a criminal standard.
 Albeit, the statements would meet a civil tort standard.
 Certainly, a statement that creates civil liability should be avoided.

 Email Communications at Work are not Private

 Although the legal ramifications are still open to a great deal of debate in the courts, it is becoming increasingly clear that electronic mail – email – is owned by the employer not the employee.
 Several courts have held that the company owns the communication transmitted through its network and using its devices.
-This could even include your own personal email addresses.
+As a result, your own personal email addresses are not guaranteed privacy.
 This also includes emails between the employee and an attorney or doctor.

 Attorneys and other legal professionals use email to communicate with clients.
-This communication is protected by attorney-client privilege.
+Attorney-client privilege protects such communication.
 However, the client may waive this privilege by using devices not owned by the client.
-Be sure to discuss email communication practices with your attorney and never communicate privileged information via email especially if it is not your personal device and not on a protected network.
+Certainly, you need to discuss email communication practices with your attorney.
+Above all never communicate privileged information via email, especially if it is not your personal device and not on a protected network.

 Know your legal rights related to online privacy

-In order to protect your privacy and confidential communication avoid sharing such issues on social media and avoid communicating such matters through employer owned networks and devices.
-For more information about privacy and your legal rights consult with a legal professional.
+In order to protect your privacy and confidential communication avoid sharing such issues on social media.
+Also avoid communicating such matters through employer owned networks and devices.
+Finally, seek more information about online privacy and your legal rights by consulting with a legal professional.